Defective Medical Devices

 When to Contact a Defective Medical Device Attorney

 Searcy, Denney, Scarola, Barnhart & Shipley is a premier medical device liability law firm founded more than 40 years ago to protect consumers from unsafe medical devices and drugs.
 Our litigation team represents injured patients and their families throughout the United States in claims against the multi-billion dollar “Big Pharma” companies and medical device manufacturers.
 Together with the resources of the firm and more than $5.8 billion in recoveries, we aggressively pursue the corporations responsible for serious injuries and fatalities caused by dangerous medical products.
 If you have experienced pain, disability, illness, additional surgeries or other problems with your medical device, you can take action against those responsible for your losses.
-Contact the attorneys at Searcy Denney by calling (800) 780-8607 or contact our firm online to schedule a free no-obligation consultation with our experienced Florida defective medical device lawyers.
+Contact us by calling (800) 780-8607 or contact our firm online to schedule a free no-obligation consultation with our experienced defective medical device attorneys.